-- (a) Request of the RWA concerned or consultation with RWAs concerned, shall not be necessary for notifying the Master Plan roads abutting the colonies as mixed use streets, since such roads are not internal to the colonies. - (b) Specific request of or consultation with RWA concerned shall be governed by Para 15.10. - iv) For the notification of mixed use streets, in areas that have not been surveyed or have been surveyed but streets have not been notified pursuant to notification dated 7.9.2006, local bodies shall be required to carry out within a reasonable time of the notification coming into force, and with due expedition, and not later than 90 days, a survey of all streets of the above-mentioned width, if not already done, with a view to identifying stretches of such streets as mixed use streets. - v) The field survey shall assess the extent of existing non-residential use on the streets, the stretch of the street to be notified, the additional requirement of civic amenities and the provision for traffic circulation and parking. - vi) The notification shall be issued by the Urban Development Department, GNCTD immediately after the field survey is completed.
+- (a) Request of the RWA concerned or consultation with RWAs concerned, shall not be necessary for notifying the Master Plan roads abutting the colonies as mixed use streets, since such roads are not internal to the colonies. - (b) Specific request of or consultation with RWA concerned shall be governed by Para 15.10. - iv) For the notification of mixed use streets, in areas that have not been surveyed or have been surveyed but streets have not been notified pursuant to notification dated 7.9.2006, local bodies shall be required to carry out within a reasonable time of the notification coming into force, and with due expedition, and not later than 90 days, a survey of all streets of the above-mentioned width, if not already done, with a view to identifying stretches of such streets as mixed use streets. - [Note-1 The local body shall carry out a survey in those streets / roads in urban villages and regularized-unauthorized colonies not surveyed pursuant to the provisions of MPD-2021 notified on 7.2.2007, within a period of three months of this Notification.] - v) The field survey shall assess the extent of existing non-residential use on the streets, the stretch of the street to be notified, the additional requirement of civic amenities and the provision for traffic circulation and parking. - vi) The notification shall be issued by the Urban Development Department, GNCTD immediately after the field survey is completed.